T-wan02/Movie_app/README.md

      Prototype movie web app

-## Description
+## Description:

      We will mainly use Movie DB api to fetch data for movies and series.

-### Steps
+### Steps:

      -    Discuss features
      -    Discuss design (Including colors, typography, ...)
      -    Create the design prototype in Figma
      -    Choosing tech stacks
      -    Developing the frontend part
      -    Developing the backend part

 ### Website reference links